“Nothing exists in a fixed way. Birth and death…keep going on…continually and eternally.”

 _________________________________

-In this moment, the future I believe I’m worthy of lies in Colombia 🙂 My short time abroad birthed within me a deep passion for salsa dancing.
-So much so, that I bought salsa shoes, googled “Salsa capital of the world”, and by the end of this month will be in Cali, Colombia to dance my lil’ heart out.
+And in this moment, the future I believe I’m worthy of lies in Colombia 🙂 My short time abroad birthed within me a deep passion for salsa dancing.
+So much so, that I bought salsa shoes, googled “Salsa capital of the world”, and by the end of this month I will be in Cali, Colombia to dance my lil’ heart out.

 My dear ones** are currently in as stable of a condition as can be expected, so I feel okay to travel again; but the reality is, my time of traveling abroad is most likely coming to an end sooner than I’d hoped.
 I don’t know how long I’ll be in Colombia.
 Maybe one month, maybe three…So I’m taking it step by step, day by day, month by month, because life could change (and already has and continues to change) in an instant.
 Shoot, I could become the world’s most sensational salsa dancer and then have to travel around the globe wow-ing the world with my amazing salsa moves!